PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The smile drained from Boltac's face, but he continued as if he hadn't just been kicked in the wallet.
 "Don't be silly.
 At Boltac's we have equipment to fit every budget."
 He kicked a bucket of swords next the counter.
 "Have a look at our discount bucket."

+The lad pulled a sword from the bucket and then dropped it back in quickly.
 "This sword still has blood on it!"

 "That's how you know that it works!
 A gold piece gets you the pick of the barrel."